FAQ's Regarding COVID-19 and the Summer of 2021 at Camp

 All International and Out of State campers must have a guardian or pre-determined adult contact within a 5 hour drive from Skylake available in the case that an immediate pick up from camp is required.
 If this is currently not part of your plan, please contact camp immediately to discuss and plan accordingly.
 We will need to be firm on this policy.

-All campers that are arriving by plane will be required to have an adult greet them at the airport and transport them to camp.
-At this time Skylake does not plan to be shuttling campers to and from camp from flights in and out of the Fresno airport this summer.
+Out of state campers will be required to have an adult greet them at the airport and transport them to camp.
+Skylake does not plan to be shuttling campers to and from camp from flights in and out of the Fresno airport this summer.

 What will the vaccine requirements be for campers and staff?

 Camp staff are considered essential front line workers at the Federal level, and each state has the authority to make their own determinations on when these workers will be vaccinated.
-The ACA has been working diligently to move this initiative forward to get this to happen and we are informed that it should be late spring that counselors and camp staff should have access to the vaccine as part of Phase 1b.
-If the vaccine is available to our staff prior to camp, it will be a requirement that they arrive in camp vaccinated.
+Counselors are currently getting vaccinated and submitting vaccine cards with their employment forms.
+We have been informed that counselors in most states should have access to the vaccine by late spring.
+For those not vaccinated prior to arriving in camp, Skylake will make arrangements for counselors to receive their vaccine in Madera County where they qualify.

 At this time, there is no vaccine available to children under the age of 16.
 We will continue to monitor the guidance by the CDC with respect to vaccination guidelines for schools and will provide more information as we learn anything new.